MicheleCazzola/CI2024_lab3/README.md

 The following metrics are used:
 - **quality**: measures how good a solution is, defined as: $quality(p) = \frac{1}{|p|}$, where *p* is the solution path
 - **cost**: measures how much the algorithm has explored the state space to find the final solution, defined as: $cost(p) = |A|$, where *A* is the set of performed actions, that is equal to the number of calls to the *do_action* function
 - **efficiency**: measures how good a solution is, with respect to the number of explored states and it is defined as: $efficiency(p) = \frac{quality(p)}{cost(p)}$.
-Since it is a negative number, it is better when larger.
+It is better when larger.
 Since the goal is to maximize efficiency, we look for solutions that maximize quality (thus, that minimize solution path length) and minimize cost.

 ### A* approach
 A* allows to find the best solution in path search if an admissible heuristic is defined, by working in an informed way.